spacemit-com/bianbu-docs/en/system_integration/uefi_image.md

 1. Environment Preparation

    Download and flash the Bianbu 2.2 image to the MUSE Pi Pro.
-It is recommended to use the [Bianbu Desktop 2.2 firmware version](https://archive.spacemit.com/image/k1/version/bianbu/v2.2/bianbu-24.04-desktop-k1-v2.2-release-20250430190125.zip)，the method for obtaining the image and the usage of the Titan Flasher tool can be found at [Image](https://bianbu.spacemit.com/en/image/).
+It is recommended to use the [Bianbu GNOME Desktop 2.2 firmware version](https://archive.spacemit.com/image/k1/version/bianbu/v2.2/bianbu-24.04-desktop-k1-v2.2-release-20250430190125.zip)，the method for obtaining the image and the usage of the Titan Flasher tool can be found at [Image](https://bianbu.spacemit.com/en/image/).

    After flashing the system, ensure that the system can connect to the network and that the network connection is normal, as the process of creating partition files requires downloading software packages.